DumbWaysStudent/DW12IRP5S_webtoon/README.md

 </p>

 ## Features
-* Manage rooms data
+* Reading Comics
-* Manage customers data
+* Add, edit, and delete comics
-* Manage Orders activity
+* Add a comic you like to your favourite

 ## Why RapToon?
 * Simple Usage